 Today’s Pick 4 Midday results are in.
 Here are the winning numbers for Thursday July 1, 2021

-So these are your Pick 4 Midday results for Thursday July 1, 2021:
+Your Pick 4 Midday results for Thursday July 1, 2021 are as follows:

 Did you know that?